AvaloniaUI/avalonia-docs/docs/tutorials/music-store-app/add-data-persistence.md

 * [ ] Click **Buy Album**.
 * [ ] Repeat another time for a different album.

 You will not see any difference in the app yet.
 But you can check to see that the persistence files are being written.
-To do this open the project location and browse to the **/bin/Debug**</mark> folder.
-Open the folder for your .NET version, and you will find the <mark style="color:green;">**/Cache** folder there.
+To do this open the project location and browse to the **/bin/Debug** folder.
+Open the folder for your .NET version, and you will find the **/Cache** folder there.
 You will see two cache files for each of the albums that you just selected.

 ## Bitmap Cache Activated